-In my 15 years experience as a Spanish translator and interpreter I feel I have had the opportunity to work in the vast majority of the venues available in my language combination: State and Federal Court, U.S. Department of State, the Department of Treasury, the Inter-American Development Bank, the United Nations Economic Commission for Latin America and the Caribbean, the Free Trade Area of the Americas, U.S.–Panama bilateral trade negotiations, multilateral ministerial meetings and private conferences to name a few.
+With over 20 years experience as a Spanish translator and interpreter I feel I have had the opportunity to work in the vast majority of the venues available in my language combination: State and Federal Court, U.S. Department of State, the Department of Treasury, the Inter-American Development Bank, the United Nations Economic Commission for Latin America and the Caribbean, the Free Trade Area of the Americas, U.S.–Panama bilateral trade negotiations, multilateral ministerial meetings and private conferences to name a few.
 The topics on which I have had to become “expert for a day” have ranged from tractors to bomb-sniffing dogs and from super-string theory to the harmonized system.

 As a graduate of MIIS I have found that the professional contacts and friendships I have developed over the years have been invaluable.
 Doors have opened for me in both translation and interpretation as a direct result of being a MIIS graduate, and the relationships I have established throughout the years continue to bring new opportunities.

-Since joining the regular faculty of the Graduate School of Translation, Interpretation and Language Education I have begun to focus my energies on harnessing what I have learned over the years and attempting to synthesize my successes and failures into usable lessons for my students.
+Since joining the regular faculty of the Graduate School of Translation, Interpretation and Language Education I have focused my energies on harnessing what I have learned over the years and attempting to synthesize my successes and failures into usable lessons for my students.
 In the classroom, I strive to create an environment where students feel empowered and equal.
 I want them to remember that they are indeed capable of mastering the art and science of language and communication.

 Translation and Interpretation between Spanish and English.